WWE News: Chris Jericho Gives Interesting Reasons For Not Being A Part Of Cody Rhodes’ ‘All In’

-Cody Rhodes, Rey Mysterio, Jerry Lynn, Kenny Omega, and the Young Bucks are just some of the numerous big names who will be a part of All In this September, and it keeps getting bigger.
+Cody Rhodes, Rey Mysterio, Jerry Lynn, Kenny Omega, and the Young Bucks are just some of the numerous big names who will be a part of All In this September, as Inquisitr reported earlier this month, and the list keeps getting bigger.
 While more talent is set to be revealed in the coming weeks, there is one former WWE World Champion who will not be taking part in the event and that is Chris Jericho.
 Despite not being under contract to WWE right now, Y2J has his reasons for not being “all in.”

 Chris Jericho hasn’t been a full-timer in WWE for a few months, but he has had a number of feuds in New Japan Pro Wrestling.
 Just last week, he defeated Tetsuya Naito to win the IWGP Intercontinental Championship at Dominion and has already set up a new feud with EVIL to continue his time with NJPW.